natalieagus/50005/docs/NS/06-dns-basics.md

 {:.highlight-title}
 > DNS Client
 >
 > Majority of the "work" (resolution) is done by the DNS client.
-A DNS client can be any application or tool that initiates DNS queries, such as CLI tools like `dig`, web browsers, email clients, etc.
+A DNS client can be any application or tool that initiates DNS queries, such as CLI tools like `dig`, web browsers, OS DNS Resolver, email clients, etc.

 ## Recursive Query